How to add licensed users to a group for licensing in Azure Active Directory

 Verify that licenses have been applied to all users in those groups.
-This can be done by checking the processing state on each group and by checking Audit Logs.
+This application can be done by checking the processing state on each group and by checking Audit Logs.

 You can spot check individual users by looking at their license details.
 You will see that they have the same licenses assigned “directly” and “inherited” from groups.

 You can run a PowerShell script to verify how licenses are assigned to users.

 When the same product license is assigned to the user both directly and through a group, only one license is consumed by the user.
 Hence no additional licenses are required to perform migration.